GOKOP/brainfucko/README.md

 ./brainfucko <filename>
 ```

-The examples directory contains program I've used to test if the interpreter works.
+The examples directory contains programs I've used to test if the interpreter works.

 Exit codes: